 Does the week need to start on a Saturday?
 Midweek flights offer up some great discounts with no real downside.
 It can also be a great excuse to tack on a couple of extra days.

 3. Book your baggage along with your tickets

 If you’ve ever been stung with excess baggage or needed to check a bag at the last minute you know that can add substantially to your costs.
 Unless you’re a habitual light packer consider booking your baggage (or upping your baggage limit) when you book your flights online.

-We’ve travelled to Japan with Jetstar.com many times now and always book our luggage upfront, the cost is a fraction of what it would be adding it later at the airport.
+Our camera gear and electronics dominate our cabin baggage so we always book our luggage upfront, the cost is a fraction of what it would be adding it later at the airport.

 4. Be flexible

 Are you able to trade time for dollars?
 Often an indirect flight can be significantly cheaper than a direct one.
 Always consider whether your travel dates are really fixed, travelling a day or two either side can save hundreds of dollars, if it’s not going to impact your experience significantly then moving your dates even a day or two, a short transit stop mid-way through the journey or taking the opportunity for a stopover in another city can a be a boost to your budget.

 5. Turn off cellular data on your phone

 On many levels, it can be great to disconnect from the digital world for a few days, especially if work likes to intrude on your mind and your mobile phone.
 If you can’t go cold turkey do some research before you go and look for the most affordable option, it will depend on the country you’re visiting.
 Simply letting your phone go into global roaming when you land can lead to a horrifying bill when you get home.